JavierLavinia/lazy-data-api/README.md

   ...
 ```

-And use the helper 'send_lazy_data resource, options' to print send buttons:
+And use the helper 'send_lazy_data resource, options' in your views to print the send buttons:

+NOTE: You will need to add a translation for the text button in the view.

 ```ruby
   send_lazy_data post, remote: true